rauland/iac/README.md

-# Enterprise IaC and pipelines adapted for self-hosted virtualisation.
+# IaC and pipelines adapted for self-hosted virtualisation.

 This project demonstrates reproducible infrastructure by leveraging IaC and automation.
 It can be dropped into any existing Proxmox environment and customised as required.